Elizabeth Savage (historian): Printing Colour Project (2009–2018)

-Savage co-founded and directed the Printing Colour Project (2009–2018), which supported £600,000 in grant income and blockbuster exhibitions that engaged 350,000 members of the public in the history of colour printing in the west.
-For the Printing Historical Society, she serves on the Grants & Prizes (2016–present) and Publications Committees (2017-present).
-For the Association of Print Scholars, she was a founding jury member of the Grants Program (2017–2019) and serves on the Grants Committee (2023–2024).
+Savage co-founded and directed the Printing Colour Project from 2009 to 2018.
+The project supported £600,000 in grant income and a series of blockbuster exhibitions that engaged 350,000 members of the public in the history of colour printing in the west.
+The project was based at the London Rare Books School, Institute of English Studies, University of London.